jmalicki/repo-intel/docs/projects/01-project-selection/human-prompts/pre-assessment-checklist.md

 - [ ] Team preparation is documented
 - [ ] Data preparation is documented

-This prompt ensures comprehensive preparation for the category representation assessment process while maintaining quality standards and process integrity.
+This prompt ensures comprehensive preparation for any human judgment task while maintaining quality standards and process integrity.